 Mexico’s independence from Spain is celebrated on September 16 to honor the Mexican War of Independence in 1810.
-Mexican patriotic spirit is personified in a plethora of traditions commemorated over September and October.
+Mexican patriotic spirit is personified in many traditions commemorated over September and October.

 In September, Mexico’s streets and roads are adorned with the beautiful colors of the Mexican flag, green, white, and red.
 The festivities start when people gather in the plazas throughout the country to yell “Viva México”!
-On the night of September 15 and 16, you’ll find parades, fireworks, concerts as well as other public events.
+Then, on the night of September 15 and 16, you’ll find parades, fireworks, concerts, and other public events.

 When Is Mexican Independence Day?

-A lot of people mistaken Mexican Independence Day with Cinco de Mayo (May 5), which is a different event (and a much lesser one in Mexico) that memorializes Mexico’s triumph over France at the Battle of Puebla in 1862 throughout the Franco-Mexican War.
+Many people mistake Mexican Independence Day with Cinco de Mayo (May 5), a different event (and a much lesser one in Mexico) that memorializes Mexico’s triumph over France at the Battle of Puebla in 1862 throughout the Franco-Mexican War.

 On the other hand, Mexican Independence Day is the beginning of the Mexican War of Independence.
 It’s among Las Fiestas Patrias (the patriotic events), which begins on the evening of September 15 and all day on September 16 annually in cities throughout Latin America.